There are three main types of motor neurone disease, which affect different groups of nerves.

 - slurred speech

-- excess saliva or difficulty swallowing saliva
+- producing too much saliva or having difficulty swallowing it

 - The muscles of your chest wall may be affected, which can make it difficult to breathe.

-- Nerve conduction test – this measures the speed at which your nerves carry electrical signals by applying an electrical impulse through a small pad on your skin.
+- Nerve conduction test.
+This measures the speed at which your nerves carry electrical signals by applying an electrical impulse through a small pad on your skin.

 - Muscle relaxants can help reduce muscle stiffness.